 Meet Jo Briscoe, Lecturer and Course Coordinator in Design and Production at the University of Melbourne

-Jo Briscoe is a production designer working in film and television and is a Lecturer in Production Design at the Victorian College of the Arts.
+Jo Briscoe is a production designer working in film and television and is a Lecturer in Design at the Victorian College of the Arts.
 Her professional design practice includes design for both stage and screen.
 Since completing her MFA in Design, she has maintained a diverse practice across theatre, opera, film and television.
 Here, she answers some of our burning questions about studying Design and Production at the VCA.

 Hi Jo.
 Can you tell us about who you are and what you stand for?

 I’m a designer for narrative forms, which means I’m primarily a visual storyteller.
 I bring the world of a story to life, build backstories for the characters, and ensure the audience has a rich understanding of the action.
 I am passionate about telling stories that have impact and represent the true range of the human condition.